Certificate Monitor

 - Minimise to tray

-- When minimised, the application hides to the system tray instead of remaining on the taskbar.
+- When minimised, hide to the system tray instead of staying on the taskbar.

 - Check interval

 - How often to recheck all certificates.
-The default is every 24 hours.
+The default is every 24 hours, which suits certificates that live for weeks or months.

 - Timeout